cavejay/qer/spec.md

 **URI Parameters**

 - :channel
-  - Must be less than 64 characters
+  - Must be equal to or less than 64 characters
   - Must match regex `[a-zA-Z0-9\-\_]`

 **Headers**